Top 5 Ways to Use Ornamental Grasses in Landscape Design

 1. Add Year-Round Color and Texture to the Garden

-It's easy to love the emerging spring foliage and breezy movement of ornamental grasses, and they're a true team player in summer as they can fade into the background to allow other, more colorful plants to shine.
+It's easy to love the emerging spring foliage and breezy movement of ornamental grasses.
+They're a team player in summer as they fade into the background to allow other, more colorful plants to shine.
 By late summer to early autumn, most of us find that our colorful gardens are fading.
-This is when ornamental grasses take center stage as feathery or frothy plumes begin to change color, as does the foliage.
+This is when ornamental grasses take center stage.
+When feathery or frothy plumes begin to change color, as does the foliage.

 Layer grasses into your beds and borders to keep the show going into fall.
-We recommend leaving them unpruned to feed and shelter birds through winter, as well as add year-round textural interest until early spring, when you should prune them back to allow new growth to flourish.
+We recommend leaving them unpruned to feed and shelter birds through winter.
+This will also add year-round textural interest until early spring.
+This is the time when you should prune them back to allow new growth to flourish.

 Prized for its unmatched foliage color.
 Green leaves that emerge with red tips in spring, darken through summer, and turn a rich burgundy in fall.
 Airy reddish pink flowers develop in summer.
 4' tall, 3' wide in bloom.
 Zones 4-9.